-Villas are becoming more popular in Dubai as people find apartment living restrictive – especially if they have children.
+Villas are becoming more popular in Dubai as some people find apartment living restrictive – especially if they have children.
 Of course, both villas and apartments have their own pros and cons so it makes sense to do your research before deciding to buy a villa in Dubai.
 We’ll help you get started on your property journey with a list we’ve compiled ourselves.

 Buying an apartment in Dubai

 - Security is better.
 Usually, visitors cannot enter without signing in at security or being accompanied by a resident.
-You’ll also find that there’s a benefit to having your neighbours so close – they are able to witness and report sinister activities.

 - Municipal services like electricity, water or gas are easier as these are supplied by the building.
-That means bill payments are less of a hassle and you can be sure that you won’t run out.
+That means bill payments are less hassle and you can be sure that you won’t run out.

 - The real estate owner is responsible for the upkeep of the building.
 If there’s a park where families can play, it’s also the responsibility of the owner to take care of its maintenance.